Saemu5/receipt_demo/README.md

 Using command line:
-arg1 - json file location (local or web) arg2 - order of output specified with keys of the input data (default - 'aczebdfg')
+arg1 - json file location (local or web) arg2 - order of output specified with keys of the input data (default - 'aczebdfg') with no arguments default values will be used

 Class methods
 __init__(arg) - constructs the object from arg data and calculates outputs. type of arg can be local or web JSON location or Python dictionary structure